mfem/web/src/examples.md

 ##Example 41: Clamped Biharmonic
 <img class="floatright" width="280pt" src="../img/examples/ex41.png">

-This example demonstrates one way that MFEM can be used to solve PDEs with higher-order derivatives by using the $C^0$ interior penalty by [Brenner and Sung](https://doi.org/10.1007/s10915-004-4135-7).
+This example demonstrates one way that MFEM can be used to solve PDEs with higher-order derivatives by using the $C^0$ interior penalty method by [Brenner and Sung](https://doi.org/10.1007/s10915-004-4135-7).
 The biharmonic equation with clamped boundary conditions,

 $$\nabla^4u=1 \text{ in } \Omega,$$
 $$\nabla u\cdot \hat{n}=0 \text{ on } \partial\Omega,$$